Why It Works

-That revolutionary sent word to Little Caesar to have a fleet of pizzas delivered by noon, and smuggled Little Debbie to the front lines in her son's bookbag.
-No group of children had ever loved someone else's mom more; and no group of mother's ever felt so duped for not thinking of it first.
+That revolutionary mom sent word to Little Caesar to have a fleet of pizzas delivered by noon, and smuggled Little Debbie to the front lines in her son's book bag.
+No group of children had ever loved someone else's mom more, and no group of mothers had ever felt so duped for not thinking of it first.

 And that marked the end of Haute Lunches, but Hot Lunches soldiered on.
 From then on, Fridays meant pizza and Little Debbies.
 The first sure sign of the holidays would come some Friday in November when the season's inaugural Christmas Tree Cakes would herald the news.
 From there, every Friday until Christmas break we'd kick off the weekend with pizza and edible Christmas trees.